SSohib98/EC530_Final-Project/README.md

 - Generate multiple-choice quizzes on any topic and difficulty level
 - Automatically grade student answers with accuracy
-- Analyze student essays for grammar, clarity, and coherence (optional extension)
 - Simple command-line interface to interact with the system
 - RESTful API backend for easy integration with other applications